vitwit/cada/specs/02_state.md

 ## Avail Height

-The Avail block height at which the data is made available.
+The Avail block height at which the latest blocks data is made available.

 It is stored in the state as follows: